mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> Instead of working on a feature until it is “finished”, CI and its big brother CD demand of us to make changes in small steps and have something ready for use after every small step.
+> Instead of working on a feature until it is "finished", CI and its big brother CD demand of us to make changes in small steps and have something ready for use after every small step.
 This changes how we think about the design of our system in some important ways.

 *Dave Farley*